Copyright © 2014 jsd

 Any given piece of rope can support multiple waves at the same time: some wiggles here, some wiggles there, some propagating in different directions.
 Mathematically, this is represented as a field.
 We say any such wave is an excitation of the field.

 I mention this because sometimes people try to argue that tangible material things like electrons, atoms, and ropes are real, but waves are not real; the wave is (allegedly) “just” an abstract collective motion of the rope.
 Well, that is just completely wrong physics.
 In reality, according to any modern understanding of physics, the electron itself is a quantized excitation of a certain field ... just as the wave in figure 3 is an excitation of the rope’s displacement field.
+Waves exist at both the top and the bottom of the constructive/reductive hierarchy, as shown in figure 4.
 If you don’t think waves are real, then nothing is real.

 A great deal of physics is representational.
 We build models that represent the physics.
 The representation may involve some combination of equations, pictures, computer programs, tangible mechanical models, et cetera.
 The question is not whether or not to build models; we are going to build models.
 The only questions are to what extent this-or-that model is convenient, and to what extent it is faithful to the underlying reality.